 Here’s why …

-On January 8th, just last week, I sat right outside of this ultrasound room wondering … “what is wrong with me?”
+On January 8th, just last week, I sat right outside of an ultrasound room wondering … “what is wrong with me?

 I would wake up and feel like I had not slept at all.
 I seemed to keep this very drained feeling and no matter how hard I tried, I couldn’t shake it.
 And not only drained physically, but emotionally, too.
 A little bit of crying always seemed to find it’s time and place in my daily life…somehow in some way.
-The joy that once seemed to overtake me, was just not being “felt,” and to be totally real with you, I began to recognize this looming sense of sadness.
+The joy that once seemed to put a pep in my step, was just not being “felt,” and to be totally real with you, I began to recognize this looming sense of sadness.
 I wouldn’t call it depression, as it was more of a “change” in my disposition…from bubbly to bewildered, a good bit of the time.

 I tried everything – more stretching to help my back.
 More praise and worship to lift my moods.
 More time in His Word in hopes of a mental and emotional breakthrough.
 More prayer.
 More activity with others.
 More work added into my days just to keep me distracted and busy and focused on someone else and what they need.
 But then by the time Thanksgiving was here, I knew … I knew something was wrong.
 I hurt with a unique pain in my body.
 I felt like I was only going through the motions of my life, and not genuinely happy and fully enjoying life.
 (Anyone who knows me at all knows that THAT is not me!)
 My days felt like they had this layer of “heavy” on them and … I just couldn’t shake it.
 I ate as healthy as possible, tried to exercise …